Fentanyl Quiz

 Questions

-Drug overdoses caused roughly ________ deaths in the United States in 2023.
+Drug overdoses caused ________ deaths in the United States in the year ending April 2025.

 Image